stonecharioteer/blog/_posts/2020-11-16-miles-morales.md

 of horns, trumpets and other instruments that are *very* prominent.

 Superman has the John Williams theme, as majestic as Christopher Reeve himself.
-Of all of the Batman themes, the Dan Elfman theme comes to mind first, being the fan of *Batman: The Animated Series* that I am, but even with the Hans Zimmer themes, you get similar notes.
+Of all of the Batman themes, the Danny Elfman theme comes to mind first, being the fan of *Batman: The Animated Series* that I am, but even with the Hans Zimmer themes, you get similar notes.